shakkirmln/DDoSAuth/README.md

-# Enhanced layer of protection again DDoS
+# Enhanced layer of protection again DDoS attack

-This project is to build an Enhanced layer of security against DDoS attack using Image and Voice recognition built in React and Flask.
+This project is to build an Enhanced layer of security against DDoS attack using Face and Speech recognition built in React and Flask.

 ## How to run?